 Method 5: Define Action Items for the Discussion

-Depending on the meeting type, the method of facilitation you will need to use defining action items.
-While it’s easy to collect these items, the real challenge is following through.
+Depending on the meeting type, you will need to define action items.
+While it’s easy to create tasks, the real challenge is following through.

 To process action items, use this checklist when preparing for the meeting: